Samreay/Samreay/content/reviews/chaos_seeds/index.md

 ---
 title:  "A Review of Aleron Kong's Chaos Seeds Series: A tale of the luckiest man in the world"
-short_title:  "A Review of Aleron Kong's Chaos Seeds Series"
 description: "Reincarnation LitRPG that takes wish fulfillment taken to ridiculous levels and throws in as many pop-culture references as possible."
-long_description: "There's a lot in these books.
-Town planning to individual magic power.
-Gratuitous pop-culture references.
-And an MC who might just happen to be the luckiest person alive."
 date: 2021-02-12
 categories: [reviews]
 review: D